alexterz/TranformationToMonadicForm/README.md

 fold, etc.)

 Each higher order function has been tested under its implementation.
-You can run the corresponded `ti` to see the result.
+You can run the corresponding test `ti` to see the result.

 ## Background